-- Despite the considerable success of the regime so far in maintaining price stability and rising standards it does seem that some changes are inevitable.
+35. Despite the considerable success of the régime so far in maintaining price stability and rising standards it does seem that some changes are inevitable.
 The unusual attention now being given to the need to raise productivity would have greater effect were it not for the inflexibility of the system and the fact that initiatives suggested by the economic officials are consistently stultified by party officials since they generally imply some further development of East-West relations.
 In these circumstances most observers believe that a rise in consumer prices must come and that it will mean some deterioration in the standard of living.
-This will entail some further disillusionment with the sytem but it is not likely to provoke more than passive resentment.
-To a large extent the public which is informed and sophisticated will be prepared for the event. - 37.
-The leaders are reported to be putting what pressure they can on Moscow not to make their task more difficult than it need be.
+This will entail some further disillusionment with the system but it is not likely to provoke more than passive resentment.
+Standards of living in the GDR are now high enough to be able to absorb a slight set-back especially if the impact can be offset partly by a new rise in productivity.
+To a large extent moreover the public which is informed and sophisticated will be prepared for the event.

+36. The leaders are reported to be putting what pressure they can on Moscow not to make their task more difficult than it need be.
 They may have reason to believe that the Soviet Union, though naturally taking advantage of the fact that the terms of trade have moved in its favour, will probably choose not to push its advantage too far.
-The Soviet leaders will wish to avoid a situation which would give rise to popular unrest in Eastern Europe.
+The Soviet leaders will wish to avoid a stiluation which would give rise to popular unrest in Eastern Europe.
 They will also be most anxious to avoid a situation where the leaders of several COMECON countries might discover that they had in common a legitimate grievance against the USSR.